Serbia: Prehistory and antiquity

 Archaeological evidence of Paleolithic settlements on the territory of present-day Serbia is scarce.
-A fragment of a hominid jaw found in Sićevo (Mala Balanica) is believed to be up to 525,000–397,000 years old.
+A fragment of a hominid jaw found in Mala Balanica Cave is believed to be up to 525,000 years old.

-Approximately 6,500 BC, during the Neolithic, the Starčevo and Vinča cultures existed in the region of modern-day Belgrade.
-They dominated much of Southeast Europe as well as parts of Central Europe and Anatolia.
-Several important archaeological sites from this era, including Lepenski Vir and Vinča-Belo Brdo, still exist near the Danube.
+Around 6500 BC, during the Neolithic, the Starčevo and Vinča cultures were present in the region of modern-day Belgrade.
+They were widespread across much of Southeast Europe as well as parts of Central Europe and Anatolia.
+Several important archaeological sites from this era, including Lepenski Vir and Vinča-Belo Brdo, exist along the banks of the Danube.

-During the Iron Age, local tribes of Triballi, Dardani, and Autariatae were encountered by the Ancient Greeks during their cultural and political expansion into the region, from the 5th up to the 2nd century BC.
+During the Iron Age, the Greeks encountered local tribes of Triballi, Dardani, and Autariatae as they expanded culturally and politically into the region from the 5th to the 2nd century BC.
 The Celtic tribe of Scordisci settled throughout the area in the 3rd century BC.
-It formed a tribal state, building several fortifications, including their capital at Singidunum (present-day Belgrade) and Naissos (present-day Niš).
+They established a tribal state and built several fortified settlements, including Singidunum (present-day Belgrade) and Naissos (present-day Niš).